Theremin: Performance technique

 Important in theremin articulation is the use of the volume control antenna.
 Unlike touched instruments, where simply halting play or damping a resonator in the traditional sense silences the instrument, the thereminist must "play the rests, as well as the notes", as Clara Rockmore observed.

-If the pitch hand is moved between notes, without first lowering the volume hand, the result is a "swooping" sound akin to a swanee whistle or a glissando played on the violin.
+If the pitch hand is moved between notes, without first lowering the volume hand, the result is a "swooping" sound akin to a swanee whistle or a portamento played on the violin.
 Small flutters of the pitch hand can be used to produce a vibrato effect.
 To produce distinct notes requires a pecking action with the volume hand to mute the volume while the pitch hand moves between positions.

-Thereminists such as Carolina Eyck use a fixed arm position per octave, and use fixed positions of the fingers to create the notes within the octave, allowing very fast transitions between adjacent notes.